Level 1: Discovering Italian Wine™

 When is the course taught and how long does it take?

 Discovering Italian Wine is entirely online, so it is available on your own schedule.
 You can start at any time.
 The entire course will take most students approximately 8 hours to complete, depending on how much time they spend reviewing and completing the exercises.
 We recommend taking it slowly and concentrating on each lesson individually, so you will have three weeks to complete the course from the time you start.

 No, the course is entirely online, so students should take notes during the course if they want hard-copy study materials.
 However, students may want to purchase the Level 2 book, Into Italian Wine, as a reference guide.

 Tasting Italian wines during the course is a great way to get the full measure of the course material, but it is not required.
 There is no tasting component to the final exam.

 What is the final exam like and what do students receive if they pass?

 At the end of Discovering Italian Wine, there is an optional final exam.
-The exam is taken online by appointment with a proctoring service, any day, any time.
 There is no additional cost for this exam.
 The test is 30 questions long, with a variety of question types.
 A practice exam is available after the last lesson to help prepare for the actual exam.
-Students who pass the exam will be able to print a certificate of completion (or can have one printed and sent to them for a small fee).
+Students who pass the exam will be sent a printable certificate of completion.
 Most importantly, after completing Discovering Italian Wine, you will be more comfortable with and knowledgeable about Italian wine, and those who work at restaurants or in wine sales will likely see immediate results in their ability to sell more and better Italian wine.

 How does this course fit in with other wine courses?